lgatto/2015-03-05-Intro-Integ-Omics-Prot/transfer-learning.md

 From a user perspective:

 - free/cheap vs. expensive

 - Abundant (all proteins, 100s of features) vs. (experimentally) limited/targeted (1000s of proteins, 6 - 20 of features)

-- But, for localisation in system at hand: low vs. high quality (i.e. sub-cellular discriminative power and specificity)
+- **But**, for localisation in system at hand: low vs. high quality (i.e. sub-cellular discriminative power and specificity).
+We need to be careful not to dilute the signal in the experimental data with the annotation data.

+Updated **dual** worflow:

 ![Dual proteomics workflow](./figure/workflow.png)

 ### Data integration

-We use a class-weighted kNN transfer learning algorithm to combine primary and auxiliary data, based on
-[Wu and Dietterich (2004)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.94.594).
+We use a *class-weighted kNN transfer learning algorithm* to combine primary (experimental) and auxiliary (annotation) data, based on [Wu and Dietterich (2004)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.94.594).

+We compute *weigths* for:

+- the two data sources (experimental = primary and annotation = auxiliary)
+- for different data classes (organelles)

 ### [Method description](https://github.com/ComputationalProteomicsUnit/Intro-Integ-Omics-Prot/blob/master/thetatut.pdf?raw=true)